ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step5/handson6.md

 ![lpbam config](./img/0506.png)

 <ainfo>
-This power consumption is already remarkable but can be firtherly optimized by disabling UART,LED and Button pins setting as Analog mode
+This power consumption is truly remarkable we will compare it with an application in which LPBAM is not used
 </ainfo>

 ---